 Tullow succeeded in extending the life of these mature gas assets through focused cost reduction, successful exploration and innovative developments.
 However the fields have now reached their end of life and decommissioning of the Thames Area Complex has commenced.

 Development & Operations

 Decommissioning the Thames area complex

 In October 2015, DECC on behalf of the Secretary of State approved the final Decommissioning Programmes for the Horne & Wren platform, Wissey and Orwell subsea installations and the connecting pipelines and umbilicals within the Thames Area Complex, in accordance with the provisions of the Petroleum Act 1998.
-The first phase of the Thames Area decommissioning has been successfully completed on schedule and on budget.
-The Tullow operated Horne and Wren platform is now hydrocarbon free and the subsea wells are isolated.
-Phase two planning is under way for the removal of the Horne and Wren platform and selected well plugging and abandonment in 2016.
+In 2015 the first phase of the Thames Area decommissioning has been successfully completed on schedule and on budget.
+In March 2017 the second phase of the Horne & Wren decommissioning project was completed with the successful removal of the unmanned platform.

 There are five documents listed in the related downloads section regarding our decommissioning plans.